hphelion/documentation/moonshot/prepare.glossary.md

 :     Elastic compute cloud; Amazon's cloud computing platform.

 ###Eve###
-:     An HP Cloud OS composite provisioning service that uses a topology design and profile to create VMs, volumes, and network segments as described in the topology.
+:     An HP Cloud OS for Moonshot composite provisioning service that uses a topology design and profile to create VMs, volumes, and network segments as described in the topology.
 Eve uses Graffiti service for determining resource pool existence, traits, and User identity mapping.

 ## F